Women & Children: Birthing and Newborns

 Maternal and Newborn Center

 Having a baby is one of the most important, life-changing events you will ever experience.
 These precious hours will be remembered for the rest of your life, so we do everything we can to provide the childbirth experience you desire.
-Each year, approximately 380 babies are born in our progressive unit, which focuses on a philosophy of family-centered care.
+Each year, approximately 350 babies are born in our birthing unit, which focuses on a philosophy of family-centered care and keeping current with the most up-to-date care of our moms and babies.

-The family-centered care you receive will help family members also be involved in the first hours of your child's life, to the extent that is safe for you and your baby.
+The family-centered care you receive will help family members be involved in your labor and delivery and also be involved in the first hours of your child's life, to the extent that is safe for you and your baby.
 While you're here, you will have an opportunity to learn parenting skills to help enhance a healthy family life.

 Mercy Maternal and Newborn Center Staff

 Our obstetricians, family practice physicians and pediatricians will guide you in planning the labor and delivery of your baby.
-Your care continues with prenatal, birth, postpartum, and neonatal care, as well as after you leave the hospital.
+Your care is centered around prenatal, birth, postpartum, and neonatal care, as well as after you leave the hospital.

 Our nursing staff and obstetricians are certified in maternal-fetal monitoring, perinatal continuing education, and are certified in neonatal resuscitation.
-Our experienced nursing staff and physicians guide women through the birthing experience with personal care and concern.
+Our experienced nursing staff and physicians guide women through the birthing experience with personalized care.

 Childbirth Education Classes

-When it is time to prepare for the birth of your baby, think of the childbirth education series.
-Expectant parents can prepare for the birth of their child during this series — "Giving Birth in the 21st Century."
+When it is time to prepare for the birth of your baby, consider taking the childbirth education series.
+Expectant parents can prepare for the birth of their child during "Giving Birth in the 21st Century."

 To register for any of the childbirth classes or for more information, call 989-348-0550.

-Breastfeeding is a natural, though learned, skill for both mother and newborn.
-There are few moments more cherished than those spent during the quiet bonding while feeding your new baby.
+Breastfeeding is natural, but a learned skill for both mother and newborn.
+There are very few moments more cherished than those spent during the quiet bonding while feeding your new baby.
 However, it is natural to have questions and concerns about this method.
 Mercy Health Grayling offers support and education for mothers who are preparing to breastfeed, whether it's their first or fifth time.

 Breastfeeding for Healthy Mothers and Babies